Risk Factors

 If we, our licensees or others identify serious adverse events or deaths relating to any of our products once on the market, we may be required to withdraw our products from the market, which would hinder or preclude our ability to generate revenues.

-We or our licensees are required to report to relevant regulatory authorities all serious adverse events or deaths involving our product candidates or approved products.
+We or our licensees are required to report to relevant regulatory authorities all adverse events or deaths involving our product candidates or approved products.
 If we, our licensees, or others identify such events, regulatory authorities may withdraw their approvals of such products; we or our licensees may be required to reformulate our products; we or our licensees may have to recall the affected products from the market and may not be able to reintroduce them onto the market; our reputation in the marketplace may suffer; and we may become the target of lawsuits, including class actions suits.
 Any of these events could harm or prevent sales of the affected products and could materially adversely affect our business and financial condition.

-Our revenues may be adversely affected if we fail to obtain insurance coverage or adequate reimbursement for our products from third-party payers.
+Our revenues may be adversely affected if we fail to obtain insurance coverage or adequate reimbursement for our products from third-party payers

 Federal and foreign legislation may be enacted that may seriously impact the commercial viability and acceptance of the products we have licensed and are developing.